Compact LED-Based Displacement Sensing for Robot Fingers: Performance

 \subsection{Data Collection}

-To gather the dataset, we mounted a 3D-printer, finger on top of the sensor and contacted it from all around its circumference.
-The sensor was attached to an ATI SI-130-10 for ground truth labels.
-The dataset gathered for this paper focused exclusively on forces coming horizontally at the finger, rather than vertically at the finger tip.
-Each data file consists of three contacts within a 20 second span.
-It included a range of forces at each height to ensure that force and torque were decoupled.
-The dataset focused on forces primarily between 0-2N and torques between 0-.2Nm, but contained data expanding all the way up to 10N of force.
+To collect the dataset, we mounted a 3D-printed finger-like shape on top of our sensor and made contact with it from all directions along its circumference (Figure~\ref{fig:eyecandy}) while it was mounted on a reference FT sensor.
+Each data file contains three contact events recorded within a 15-second span.
+To ensure force and torque were decoupled, we applied a range of forces at different heights.
+The dataset primarily captures forces between 0–5 N and torques between 0–0.2 Nm along each axis, with a maximum force magnitude limited to under 10 N.

-We selected 10 contact locations, spaced equally around the circumference of the finger.
-At each location, we collected data for 15 different contacts.
-Every set of three contacts was collected at different heights between the top, middle, and bottom of the finger, and focused on a different force range, to ensure full coverage.
-Forces were grouped into below 1N, around 1N, and around 2N, with 3 contacts for each force grouping followed by 6 more contacts split randomly between them.
-Contacts were done by pushing against the finger for between 2 and 5 seconds.
-For the test set, this process was repeated, but with only 1 contact per surface for each force grouping.
+We selected ten contact locations, distributed evenly around the circumference of the finger.
+Contacts were applied by pressing against the printed finger with our fingertip for two and five seconds.
+For the training set, we collected data for 15 different contacts at each location.
+These contacts were grouped into sets of three, each recorded at different heights—top, middle, and bottom of the finger.
+Each set focused on a specific force range to ensure comprehensive coverage.
+The test sets are collected with the same procedure, but included only one contact per surface for each contact position.
 The test set was randomly split across the height groupings to be representative of the different torque-force pairings.

-During data collection, the sensor was measured sending data slightly upwards of 2.5KHz, but data was collected at 500Hz due to the limitations of the Virtual Machines used for data collection.
-We also observed that, for this version of the sensor, 4 LED signals exhibited high noise level, likely an artifact of traces along the PCB.
-The signals were thus dropped from the dataset during training.
-This left the model with 20 signals to learn from rather than the full 24.
-Resolving the electrical issues that caused these noisy signals is one of the areas for improvement.
+During data collection, the sensor operated at a sampling rate slightly above 2.5 kHz.
+However, data was down-sampled and recorded at 250 Hz due to the practical requirements of robotic manipulation tasks.